Locality of connective constants: Bridges and the bridge constant

-It is proved in \cite{GrL3} that systematic changes to a graph $G$ lead to a strict change in the value of its connective constant, and the question is posed there of whether one can establish a concrete numerical bound on the magnitude of the change of value.
-It is proved in \cite[Thm 3.7]{GrL3} that this can be done whenever there exists a real sequence $(a_n)$ satisfying $a_n \uparrow \mu(G)$, and which can be calculated in finite time.
-For any graph $G$ satisfying the hypothesis of Theorem \ref{thm1}, we may take $a_n=b_n^{1/n}$.
+\begin{remark} It is proved in \cite{GrL3} that, in certain situations, the quotienting of a graph $G$ by a non-trivial subgroup of its automorphism group leads to strict reduction in the value of its connective constant, and the question is posed there of whether one can establish a concrete lower bound on the magnitude of the change in value.
+It is proved in \cite[Thm 3.11]{GrL3} that this can be done whenever there exists a real sequence $(a_n)$ satisfying $a_n \uparrow \mu(G)$, each element of which can be calculated in finite time.
+For any transitive graph $G$ satisfying the hypothesis of Theorem \ref{thm1}, we may take $a_n=b_n^{1/n}$. \end{remark}

 \begin{proof}[Proof of Proposition \ref{prop:mequalsb}] Assume $G$ has \ghf\ $(h, \sH)$.
 If $G$ is transitive, the claim is trivial, so we assume $G$ is quasi-transitive but not transitive.
 For $v,w \in V$ with $w \notin \sH v$, let $\nu(v,w)$ be a SAW from $v$ to some $w'\in \sH w$ with $h(v)<h(w')$, every vertex $x$ of which, other than its endvertices, satisfies $h(v) < h(x) < h(w')$.
 We may assume that the length $l(v,w)$ of $\nu(v,w)$ satisfies $l(v,w)\le r$ for all such pairs $v$, $w$.